edgio-docs/edgio-docs/guides/1-click-deploy.md

 # 1-Click Deploy to {{ PRODUCT_NAME }}

-This guide walks you through various 1-click deploy examples ready for {{ PRODUCT_NAME }} and how you can setup your site to deploy to {{ PRODUCT_NAME }} with a simple click.
+This guide walks you through various 1-Click Deploy examples ready for Layer0 and how you can setup your site to deploy to Layer0 with a simple click.

 ## What is 1-Click Deploy?